Rigidity of mapping class groups mod powers of twists: Combinatorial rigidity

 From now on let $b\ge5$.
 Let $\beta\in X_b\subseteq \C$ be a minimal curve, and recall that we denote by $H_\beta$ the half twist around $\beta$.
 Our first goal is to show that for any $\alpha\in X_b$ its image $H_\beta(\alpha)$ admits a graph-theoretic characterisation, which therefore is preserved by any automorphism of the curve complex.
 More precisely we want to prove the following:

-\begin{lemma} For any $\alpha\in X_b$: \begin{itemize} \item $H_\beta(\alpha)=\alpha$ iff $d(\alpha,\beta)\le 1$; \item otherwise there exists a facet $P\subseteq X_b$ such that $H_\beta(\alpha)$ is one of the two curves with special intersection with both $\alpha$ and $\beta$, with respect to $P$. \end{itemize} \end{lemma}
+\begin{lemma} For any $\alpha\in X_b$: \begin{itemize} \item $H_\beta(\alpha)=\alpha$ iff $d_{\C}(\alpha,\beta)\le 1$; \item otherwise there exists a facet $P\subseteq X_b$ such that $H_\beta(\alpha)$ is one of the two curves with special intersection with both $\alpha$ and $\beta$, with respect to $P$. \end{itemize} \end{lemma}

-Notice that we did not uniquely characterise $H_\beta(\alpha)$, since it is impossible to distinguish it from $H_\beta^{-1}(\alpha)$ just from the curve graph (since the orientation-reversing reflection $r$ fixes $X_b$ pointwise but swaps the half-twists).
+Notice that we did not uniquely characterise $H_\beta(\alpha)$, as it is impossible to distinguish it from $H_\beta^{-1}(\alpha)$ just from the curve graph (indeed, the orientation-reversing reflection $r$ fixes $X_b$ pointwise but swaps the half-twists).

 \begin{proof} The first bullet is clearly true, so we focus on the second.
 Let $\alpha$ be a curve in $X_b$ that intersects $\beta$, and let $P$ be a facet that both $\alpha$ and $\beta$ complete, which cuts out a four-holed sphere $S_4$.
 Now, clearly $H_\beta(\alpha)$ has special intersection with both $\alpha$ and $\beta$ with respect to $P$ (the curves $\gamma$ and $\delta$ are easy to find in both cases); therefore it suffices to notice that there are only two curves on $S_4$ with intersection $2$ with both $\alpha$ and $\beta$, since in the curve graph of $S_{4}$ the edge with endpoints $\alpha$ and $\beta$ belongs to only two triangles. \end{proof}